 Who We Are

-The PCHS mission is to provide accessible, affordable, quality health and wellness services for our communities.
+PCHS exemplifies a culture of community service.
 Our patients come from all walks of life.
 PCHS services are available to our patients without regard for ability to pay.

 Our Guiding Principle